zsteinkamp/photodirs/README.md

 Filesystem-first media serving and browsing solution, with native support for HEIC, RAW, and most video formats.
 Auto-resizing image hosting, auto-transcoding video hosting, a straightforward browsing UI, and an efficient (and optional) Admin UI.

-Directory/album metadata is easily accessible from a full and open JSON file [API](API.md).
+Directory/album metadata is stored in sensible `album.yml` files that can be useful with other tools, text editors, or future applications.
 Image and video metadata are stored in the files themselves, using standard EXIF metadata.

 New/Changed/Deleted files are auto-discovered and pre-resized/transcoded according to your configuration.
 The included browsing UI is also a good benchmark implementation of a Photodirs API client and looks good on any device or screen size.

 ![Hero Banner](images/hero.jpg)